 In previous studies we have also employed a dynamic co-location method, based on a TM5-4DVAR forward model run.
 This essentially compares the modeled CO2 concentration at a GOSAT sounding and the TCCON site and co-locates the soundings if the CO2 concentrations are within 0.25 (or 0.5) ppm of each other.
 This is then used as a tracer for atmospheric transport.
-However, at the time of validating this dataset the dynamic co-locations for 2017 were not yet available.
-We therefore decided to use a box filter instead as we did want to include 2017 data in our validation and wanted the whole dataset to have a consistent method for co-locating the GOSAT soundings.
+However, at the time of validating this dataset the dynamic co-locations for the newest year were not yet available.
+We therefore decided to use a box filter instead as we did want to include the newest year's data in our validation and wanted the whole dataset to have a consistent method for co-locating the GOSAT soundings.